+1Peter 4:10-11

-Romans 12:3-8 1 Corinthians 12:1-11 Ephesians 4:7-16 1Peter 4:10-11 There are different kinds of gifts, but the same Spirit distributes them.
+From what you know of yourself, what do you believe are your strengths or gifts that you could use to build up the Body?
+There are different kinds of gifts, but the same Spirit distributes them.
 There are different kinds of service, but the same Lord.
 There are different kinds of working, but in all of them and in everyone it is the same God at work...
 All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines.